marklchaves/caughtmyeye/_posts/2021-05-27-avada-social-icons-change-order.md

 Sliders courtesy of [Swiper](https://swiperjs.com/).

-I used Avada by ThemeFusion as an example.
-That's because the question on _how to change the social icons order_ started in the Avada community support forum.
+I used Avada by ThemeFusion as an example because the topic of this post began in the Avada community forum.

 I have no affiliation with Swiper or ThemeFusion.